MicrosoftDocs/azure-stack-docs/azure-managed-lustre/client-install.md

 ::: zone pivot="rhel-8"

-## Tutorial: Install client software for Red Hat Enterprise Linux, CentOS Linux, or AlmaLinux 8
+## Install client software for Red Hat Enterprise Linux, CentOS Linux, or AlmaLinux 8

 This tutorial shows how to install the client package to set up client VMs running RHEL 8, CentOS 8, and Alma 8, and attach them to an Azure Managed Lustre cluster.